Pregnancy Dating & Antenatal Scheduler

 D - Document the LMP precisely (first day of last period, NOT the last day)

-A - Ascertain cycle regularity (irregular cycles need ultrasound dating)
+A - Assess cycle regularity (irregular cycles need ultrasound dating)

 T - Trust the earliest ultrasound (first trimester CRL is gold standard)